JurczakSeba/neo/README.md

-# AI Guided Selection of Neoantigens
+# Cancer immunotherapies ignited by a thourough machine learning-based selection of neoantigens
 ## Project Description

-This repository houses an advanced bioinformatics pipeline designed for the identification and prediction of immunogenic neoantigens from whole exome sequencing (WES) or whole genome sequencing (WGS) data of matched tumor-normal samples.
-The pipeline integrates cutting-edge computational methods and bioinformatics tools to process raw sequencing data, identify high-confidence genetic variants and predict the immunogenic potential of neoantigens through a multi-stage analysis.

-### Predictive Analysis Stages ###

-**1. Stage 1: Antigen Classification**

-A Random Forest-based classifier, trained on data from immune epitope databases, classifies mutant peptides into antigens and neoantigens.
-The classifier's output is probabilistic, facilitating its integration into generative models for neoantigen prediction.

-**2. Stage 2: MHC-Peptide Interaction Prediction**

-The MHCflurry 2.0 package is employed to predict the binding affinity and cleavage efficiency of peptides with MHC molecules.
-This stage assesses the binding affinty of a peptide being presented by MHC molecules to T-cells.

-**3. Stage 3: TCR-Neoantigen Interaction Strength**

-Using the TCRGP package, this stage predicts the interaction strength between neoantigens and TCRs, providing insight into the potential efficacy of immune responses against the identified neoantigens.

-**4. Defining Thresholds**

-Optimal thresholds for distinguishing between binding and non-binding events are determined through a comprehensive analysis, including cross-validation and examining distributions of predicted scores.
-This enables precise identification of neoantigens with high immunogenic potential.

-### Neoantigen Generation Techniques ###

-Two approaches are employed for generating neoantigen candidates:

-**1. Reinforcement Learning-Based Generator**

-Leverages a Q-network to predict cumulative rewards from the discriminator, guiding the generation of neoantigen candidates.
-This model employs a reinforcement learning framework to optimize peptide sequences for immunogenicity.
+This is a comprehensive pipeline aimed at identify neoantigens in cancer patients.
+The adaptive immune system depends on the presentation of protein fragments by MHC molecules.
+Machine learning models of this interaction are used in studies of infectious diseases, autoimmune diseases, vaccine development, and cancer immunotherapy.
+The project consists of three stages:

+**1. Classification of known antigens from potential neoantigens candidates.**

+A decision tree-based classifier, trained to identify new, as yet unknown antigens.
+All peptides marked as potential neoantigens are subject to further analysis.

+**2. Prediction of the peptides presented on major histocompatibility complex (MHC) class I.**

+Antigen binding predictor trained on mass spectrometry-identified MHC ligands.
+A deep neural network from the MHCflurry library was implemented, which calculates the binding affinity between a given peptide and the MHC complex.

+**3. Calculating the probability of recognizing a neoantigen by TCR receptors.**

+TCRGP, a GP based probabilistic classifier which can be trained to predict TCR specificity to any epitope given sufficient training data for the specified epitope.
+GPs implement a Bayesian nonparametric kernel method for learning from data.

+**4. Generative approach: Reinfordcement Learning.**
+We have implemented an alternative generative approach using a Reinforcement Learning (RL) technique.
+This method, while similar to our Monte Carlo approach, introduces a distinctive structure comprising a generator and a discriminator, guided by a Q-network.
 ***Components***
 1. Discriminator
    Functions similarly to the one in the Monte Carlo approach, providing a cumulative reward to each generated peptide sequence.
 2. Q-Network
    Trained to predict cumulative rewards from the discriminator.
 It consists of three fully connected layers with ReLU activation functions.
 The input is an aggregated one-hot encoded representation of peptide, MHC, and TCR sequences, while the output predicts the discriminator's cumulative reward.
 ***Process***
 1. Step Limit
    Each episode is limited to 100 steps, promoting exploration of peptide sequences.
 2. Reward Threshold